Python-PyQt/PyQt5-Docs/docs/installation.rst

 .. cmdoption:: --no-openssl

-    The unlicensed wheels for 32- and 64-bit Python includes ``libeay32.dll`` and ``ssleay32.dll`` (i.e the OpenSSL DLLs).
+    The unlicensed wheels for 32- and 64-bit Python includes the OpenSSL DLLs.
     This specifies that the DLLs should be omitted from the licensed wheel.

 .. cmdoption:: --openssl DIR

-    This specifies that the ``libeay32.dll`` and ``ssleay32.dll`` DLLs included in the unlicensed wheels for 32- and 64-bit Python should be replaced by the DLLs of the same name in the directory ``DIR``.
+    This specifies that the OpenSSL DLLs included in the unlicensed wheels for 32- and 64-bit Python should be replaced by the DLLs in the directory ``DIR``.
+Qt v5.12.4 and later are configured for OpenSSL v1.1.1.
+Earlier versions of Qt are configured for OpenSSL v1.0.2.

 .. cmdoption:: --output DIR